mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

    Check out `Canonical's Tutorial <https://ubuntu.com/tutorials/command-line-for-beginners>`_ for the complete story.

 The :program:`terminal` is one of those things with many names.
-Some call it :program:`shell`, some :program:`console`, some :program:`command line`, :some :program:`terminal`.
+Some call it :program:`shell`, some :program:`console`, some :program:`command line`, some :program:`terminal`.
 I'm sure there's a person way smarter than me capable of making a copypasta describing in detail what the differences might be.
 The truth is that, in the wild, those terms are used pretty much as synonyms.

 In this terminal, Tom Hanks is not stuck in an airport.
 Instead, we use it to send commands to Ubuntu that make stuff happen.